Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/C. Ingredient Optimisation.md

 ### 5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the

 > -- customer_orders table and add a 2x in front of any relevant ingredients.
-> -- For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"
+For example: "Meat Lovers: 2xBacon, Beef, ... , Salami".

 ```sql
 WITH pizza_ingredients AS (